-This is a healthy version of Korean Air Fried Chicken that is made using an airfryer.
+This is a healthy version of Korean Fried Chicken that is made using an airfryer.
 The chicken is crispy and coated in the most delicious sauce that’s the perfect balance of salty, sweet and spicy.
-This simple chicken dish takes just 30 minutes to make and can be enjoyed as a snack, appetizer or main meal.
-This Korean Fried Chicken is Paleo, Whole30, Grain Free, Gluten Free, Dairy Free and Specific Carbohydrate Diet Legal.
+This simple Korean spicy chicken recipe takes just 30 minutes to make and can be enjoyed as a snack, appetizer or main meal.
+These Air Fryer Korean chicken bites is Paleo, Whole30, Grain Free, Gluten Free, Dairy Free and Specific Carbohydrate Diet Legal.

 WHY YOU ARE GOING TO LOVE THIS KOREAN AIR FRIED CHICKEN

-- The chicken is super crispy and tastes fried but is actually made in the airfryer with barely any oil!
+- This Korean spicy chicken is super crispy and tastes fried but is actually made in the airfryer with barely any oil!

 - The sauce is so good!
 It’s packed with sweet, spicy and salty flavours and really coats the chicken pieces

-- This entire dish couldn’t be easier to make and comes together in under 30 minutes.
+- This entire Korean Chicken recipe couldn’t be easier to make and comes together in under 30 minutes.

 - This is sure to be a hit with the whole family!